Welcome to my new website. It is still 'work in progress' but I wanted you to have a gllimpse of some of my past and present work.

 The long folded format offers a different energy and dynamic than a page turned sketchbook.
 The continuous line and colour gives a panoramic effect which I can dip into for several pieces of future work.
 Many of the new Polar Melt Studies were based on sketchbook pages and stitched for a different effect than a large art textile piece.

 These are examples of sketchbooks based on the Dorset, the flooded Somerset Levels, landscape vistas from the A303 over Wiltshire, small sketchbook studies, and finally a recent small bound book and folded sketchbook based on my Polar Expressions - ice and glacier inspired work.

 Since the move to Somerset, 2 years ago, I have been captivated by the landscape nearby, in all seasons.
 Photography, sketchbooks and collages continue to inspire new work as well as mono prints and collagraphs.
 The Flooding on the Somerset Levels 2 years ago, though not personally affected - thankfully, did inspire some very graphic imagery and new work has quickly evolved.
 Pieces have been in Quilt Art touring exhibitions and long wide piece is called Reality and Rhetoric with writing behind the horizontal panels reflecting the history and environmental challenges of the levels.
 Additional work has been seen with exhibitions with the South West Textile Group and at the NEC in various show.
 I continue to be inspired by this local area and will continue to add to this work in the future.

-I have been very fortunate to have been able to write 4 books for BT Batsford and hope to write another in the future.
-The books are available online and at book sellers and I have included a few images of various works that are included in them.
-In the future this Gallery will include an exhibition of art quilts, textiles and art for sale.
+Over the years, I have also been very fortunate to have been able to write 4 books for BT Batsford.
+The books are available online and at book sellers.
+In the future I hope this part of the website Gallery will include art quilts, textiles and books for sale.